Battle of Kapyong: Night battle

 There was a sudden and fundamental restructuring among the 3 RAR command personnel at this point in the battle.
-At dawn of 24 April, the PVA intensified their attack on the headquarters' perimeter, killing and wounding the bulk of the Medium Machine Gun section and the Assault Pioneer Platoon and driving them off the higher ground they had been occupying, although A Company remained in full command of the hill.
-By 05:00, Ferguson was concerned that the PVA from the direction of the hill could eventually develop the potential to fire towards battalion headquarters.
+At dawn of 24 April, the PVA intensified their attack on the 3 RAR battalion headquarters' perimeter, killing and wounding the bulk of the Medium Machine Gun section and the Assault Pioneer Platoon and driving them off the higher ground they had been occupying, although A Company remained in full command of the hill.
+At this point, Ferguson requested further reinforcements from Burke, and at 04:00 Burke ordered a Middlesex company forward in support of Ferguson's battalion HQ.
+However, on encountering some PVA resistance in the hills edging the Kapyong road, the Middlesex company suddenly decided to abandon their ordered assignment.
+They then turned east and escaped the battlefield using the same minor road discovered earlier by the US mortar companies during their escape.
+By 05:00, following the inexplicable disappearance of the Middlesex company, Ferguson was concerned that the PVA from the direction of the hill could eventually develop the potential to fire towards battalion headquarters.
 Ferguson made the decision to withdraw 5 km away from the battlefield to a new position to the rear, inside the Middlesex perimeter.
 However, Ferguson did not communicate with his company commanders regarding his decision to relocate, and O'Dowd and other officers were surprised in the morning to find that Ferguson had apparently disappeared.
 With Ferguson's departure from his field HQ, O'Dowd, as the senior company commander, assumed field command of 3 RAR, which Ferguson confirmed to O'Dowd by radio communication.
 Ferguson's absence from the battlefield and the intermittent nature of communications with his field officers made it increasingly difficult for him to communicate, monitor, and control his units on the battlefield.

-Ferguson led his battalion HQ staff in the departure between 5:15 and 6:00 a.m., escorted by some of the U.S. tanks.
+Ferguson led his battalion HQ staff in the departure between 05:15 and 06:00, escorted by some of the US tanks.
 However, difficulties ensued with Ferguson's personal vehicles.
 A PVA mortar round blew the wheel off of Ferguson's own jeep, which was abandoned, while the tanks opened fire and drove off the attackers.
 Ferguson's subsequent vehicle, a converted two-and-a-half tonne truck, became bogged down during the withdrawal and had to be destroyed.
-During Ferguson's withdrawal, two of the 3 RAR were left behind and were subsequently captured by the PVA: Private Robert Parker, the battalion despatch rider, and Private Horace Madden, one of the signalers.
-For his conduct while in captivity, Madden was posthumously awarded the George Cross, following his death from malnutrition and ill-treatment.